learnk8s/learnk8s.io/src/custom-authentication/content.md

 _So what authentication plugins do there exist?_

-Well, first of all, Kubernetes does not provide an open plugin mechanism that allows you to develop your own plugins and simply plug them into Kubernetes.
+First of all, Kubernetes does not provide an open plugin mechanism that allows you to develop your own plugins and simply plug them in.

 Rather, Kubernetes provides a fixed set of in-tree authentication plugins that are compiled in the API server binary.

-These plugins can be selectively enabled and configured with [command-line flags](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/9) when the API server is started up.
+These plugins can be selectively enabled and configured with [command-line flags](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/9) on the API server binary at startup time.

+You can find the list of available authentication plugins in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authentication-strategies).

-There are three "closed" authentication plugins that implementing specific authentication methods:
+There are three "closed" authentication plugins that implement specific authentication methods:

 - [**X.509 Client Certs**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs)
 - [**Static Token File**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file)